jav974/react-refsignal/README.md

 ### 2. `useRefSignalEffect`

-Run an effect when one or more signals change.
+Run an effect when one or more signals or dependencies change.

 ```typescript
 import { useRefSignal, useRefSignalEffect } from "react-refsignal";